 Central to our mission at Artspace 304 is the support and appreciation of regional arts and culture.
 Participation in these programs shape and affirm our communities’ character, while reinforcing a productive and vibrant local economy.
 Many of our regional artists demonstrate their commitment to community work by creating opportunities for participation in the arts for our area residents, especially younger members.
-The creation of our Artists Council in 2022, consisting of fifteen members and representing a twenty-four county area, and a more robust Southern Arts Fund are exemplary of our commitment to the regional arts community.
+The creation of our Artists Council in 2022 and the continued growth of our Southern Arts Fund are exemplary of Artspace 304’s commitment to the regional arts community.

 SOUTHERN ILLINOIS MURAL PROJECT